-In this blog post, I argue that Fitzgerald deliberately endows each color with multiple and contradictory meanings.
-What’s more, the author endows each color with double-edged significance in order to deliver a devastating message about the viability of the American Dream.
+We know that Fitzgerald endows the colors in his novel with symbolic significance.
+But what does each color symbolize?
+Fitzgerald deliberately endows each color with multiple and contradictory meanings.
+What’s more, the author endows each color with double-edged significance in order to deliver a devastating message about the viability of the American Dream....

 For example, Fitzgerald associates the color green with hope and wonder — but also with greed and envy.
 He associates the color white with innocence and purity — but also with privilege and exclusivity.
 Why might Fitzgerald endow each color with multiple and contradictory meanings?
 What is the author’s message?

-If you’re a teacher who’d like to explore color symbolism with your students, you’ll definitely want to check out this Complete Teaching Unit on The Great Gatsby!
+If you’re a teacher who’d like to explore color symbolism with your students, you’ll definitely want to check out this Complete Teaching Unit on The Great Gatsby!!
 The unit features worksheets which invite students to analyze the significance of colors such as green, gold, blue, and white.…

 1. Green: Hope + Envy